 Parties involved in a collaboration can have access to range of experts who can assist in the process.
 The process includes using a jointly-appointed “financial neutral”, usually a collaboratively-trained financial planner or accountant, to crunch the numbers, identify financial issues and help to generate solutions.
 A collaborative matter also benefits from the involvement of a jointly-appointed coach or psychologist, to provide valuable input help with the resolution of financial and parenting matters.

-Rob Crossing and Vincent Tan are both trained in collaborative practice.
-Rob is a founding member of Collaborative Professionals WA.
+Rob Crossing is trained in collaborative practice and was a founding member of Collaborative Professionals WA.

 You can find more information about collaborative dispute resolution can be found here or by calling us.

 Arbitration is similar to court in that the arbitrator acts like a judge and makes a binding decision.

 An arbitrator is not a judge but a lawyer who has completed the requisite arbitration training.

 Arbitration is limited to financial matters such as property settlement, spousal maintenance and disputes about financial agreements.
 It cannot deal with parenting arrangements.

 People who are in a relationship, or who are contemplating a relationship can now enter written agreements about financial issues arising from their relationships.
 Such an agreement can oust the court’s jurisdiction to the extent specified in the agreement.